 I agree with them.
 But I’ll go one better and do something they never seem to have done: I’m going to define the term “literal.”
 Continue reading “Literal Interpretation of the Scriptures: Why We Need MORE”

 Something insidious infects our children from the moment they’re born.
 It’s unstoppable.
 It surrounds us, burrows in deep, far below our conscious minds, and like a computer virus, writes subtle programming that dictates our worldview, our attitudes, and assumptions, shaping our very reflexes… Ahem.
-Shifting away from threatening apocalyptic movie-trailer voice, I’m speaking, of course, about culture and tradition, Continue reading “The Philosophies of Men, Mingled with Monopoly”
+Shifting away from threatening apocalyptic movie-trailer voice, I’m speaking, of course, about culture and tradition, terms I’ll use interchangeably here.
+Continue reading “The Philosophies of Men, Mingled with Monopoly”

 Mark Ward is a conservative Christian with a PhD in New Testament from Bob Jones University.
 Currently employed at Logos Bible Software, Mark authored a very readable short book on the KJV through Logos’ paper imprint, Authorized: The Use and Misuse of the King James Bible Continue reading “Scriptural Language, and False Friends: A Book Note and Observations”

 Communication involves not just words, but the context, culture, and worldview in which they are embedded.
 Simple translation of words alone, reading words alone, however “clear,” will fail to communicate the entire message, because this kind of information is tacit and unstated.
 Sometimes we can tell we’re missing an intangible something, but most often we can’t even tell that, illustrated extensively in Misreading Scripture with Western Eyes.

 Here are some modern examples.
 Continue reading “Translation and Context: Darmok and Jalad at Tanagra, Isaiah and Job at Ugarit”